RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 parameter: `priority`
 required: No
 default value: `900`
-description: Relative priority of the waveform in the group of processes to start for this domain (Lower values will be started earlier (for example priority 800 will be started before priority 900).)
+description: The priority of this waveform relative to the group of processes to start for this domain.
+Lower values will be started earlier.
+For example, priority 800 will be started before priority 900.

 parameter: `autostart`
 required: No
 default value: `True`
-description: Automatically start this process when the AdminService starts, if `enable` is True.
+description: Specifies whether to automatically start this process when the AdminService starts, if `enable` is True.

 parameter: `startsecs`
 required: No
 default value: `5`
-description: Number of seconds the waveform has to be running to consider it started
+description: The number of seconds the waveform has to be running to consider it started.

 parameter: `waitforprevious`
 required: No
 default value: `45`
-description: Number of seconds to wait for the previous higher priority process to start before trying to start this process
+description: The number of seconds to wait for the previous higher priority process to start before trying to start this process.

 parameter: `failafterwait`
 required: No
 default value: `False`
-description: Abort starting this domain if `waitforprevious` has expired and the previous process has not been declared started yet  (This is useful to make sure the DeviceManager is started and all devices are ready before launching the waveform.)
+description: Specifies whether to abort starting this domain if `waitforprevious` has expired and the previous process has not been declared started yet.
+This is useful to make sure the DeviceManager is started and all devices are ready before launching the waveform.

 parameter: `startretries`
 required: No
 default value: `0`
-description: Number of times to try restarting the waveform on startup.
+description: The number of times to try restarting the waveform on startup.

 parameter: `autorestart`
 required: No
 default value: `True`
-description: Automatically restart this process when an abnormal termination is detected (Abnormal is any exit code not in `exitcodes`.)
+description: Specifies whether to automatically restart this process when an abnormal termination is detected.
+Abnormal is any exit code not in `exitcodes`.

 parameter: `exitcodes`
 required: No
 default value: `0,2`
-description: Expected exit codes from the process
+description: The expected exit codes from the process.

 parameter: `stopwaitsecs`
 required: No
 default value: `10`
-description: Number of seconds to wait when stopping the waveform
+description: The number of seconds to wait when stopping the waveform.

 parameter: `started_status_script`
 required: No
 default value: None
+format: Absolute path of a file
-description: Path to file to be run to determine if the waveform started properly
+description: Specifies the script used to determine if the waveform started properly.

 parameter: `status_script`
 required: No
 default value: None
+format: Absolute path of a file
-description: Path to file to be run to get the status for the waveform
+description: Specifies the script to check the status for the waveform.

 parameter: `environment`
 required: No
 default value: None
 format: A list of key/value pairs in the form `key="value",key2="value2"`
-description: Override existing environment variables or set new ones to be used when starting the Domain Manager
+description: Specifies whether to override existing environment variables or set new ones to be used when starting the Domain Manager.

 parameter: `user`
 required: No
 default value: `redhawk`
-description: Executes process with User ID
+description: Executes the process with User ID.

 parameter: `group`
 required: No
 default value: `redhawk`
-description: Executes process with Group ID
+description: Executes the process with Group ID.

 parameter: `umask`
 required: No
 default value: None
-description: umask for the process
+description: The umask for the process.

 parameter: `directory`
 required: No
 default value:`$SDRROOT`
-description: Change directory to `directory` before running this waveform
+description: Specifies to change the directory to `directory` before running this waveform.

 parameter: `run_detached`
 required: No
 default value: `True`
-description: Run the waveform as a daemon, not a child of the AdminService process
+description: Specifies to run the the waveform as a daemon, not a child of the AdminService process.

 parameter: `logfile_directory`
 required: No
 default value: `/var/log/redhawk/waveforms`
-description: Absolute path to the logging directory
+description: The absolute path to the logging directory.

 parameter: `stdout_logfile`
 required: No
 default value: `<domain name>.<waveform name>.stdout.log`
-description: Name of a file that captures the stdout from the process (If not specified, the default value list above is used.)
+description: The name of a file that captures the stdout from the process.
+If not specified, the default value list above is used.

 parameter: `stderr_logfile`
 required: No
 default value: `<domain name>.<waveform name>.stderr.log`
-description: If `redirect_stderr` is False, name of a file that captures the stderr from the process (If not specified, the default value list above is used.)
+description: If `redirect_stderr` is False, the name of a file that captures the stderr from the process.
+If not specified, the default value list above is used.

 parameter: `redirect_stderr`
 required: No
 default value: `True`
-description: Write stdout and stderr to the same file
+description: Specifies to write stdout and stderr to the same file.

 parameter: `stopsignal`
 required: No
 default value: `TERM`
-description: Signal to send when stopping the waveform
+description: The signal to send when stopping the waveform.

 parameter: `stopasgroup`
 required: No
 default value: `False`
-description: Send stop signal to the process group when stopping
+description: Specifies to send the stop signal to the process group when stopping.

 parameter: `killasgroup`
 required: No
 default value: `False`
-description: Send SIGKILL to the process group when forcibly killing the waveform
+description: Specifies to send SIGKILL to the process group when forcibly killing the waveform.

 parameter: `start_pre_script`
 required: No
 default value: None
 format: Absolute path of a file or absolute path of a directory of files
-description: Script or directory of scripts to be run before the waveform is started
+description: The script or directory of scripts to run before the waveform is started.

 parameter: `start_post_script`
 required: No
 default value: None
 format: Absolute path of a file or absolute path of a directory of files
-description: Script or directory of scripts to be run after the waveform is started
+description: The script or directory of scripts to run after the waveform is started.

 parameter: `stop_pre_script`
 required: No
 default value: None
 format: Absolute path of a file or absolute path of a directory of files
-description: Script or directory of scripts to be run before the waveform is stopped
+description: The script or directory of scripts to run before the waveform is stopped.

 parameter: `stop_post_script`
 required: No
 default value: None
 format: Absolute path of a file or absolute path of a directory of files
-description: Script or directory of scripts to be run after the waveform is stopped
+description: The script or directory of scripts to run after the waveform is stopped.